Home Taxation Income Tax Return Implications of not Filing an Income Tax Return for One Person Company

 The late payment penalty is 1% of the outstanding tax amount.
 It is calculated from each of the previously listed cut-off dates until the day when the unpaid taxes are actually paid.

 The IT division works to make citizens’ compliance with advance tax payments as simple and convenient as possible.
-One can choose to pay it in four installments throughout the financial year.
+One can choose to pay it in four instalments throughout the financial year.

-Yet there are repercussions in the form of an interest penalty if you continue to default.
-Section 234C primarily addresses the interest to be assessed on taxpayers who miss payments on their advance tax installments.
+Yet, there are repercussions in the form of an interest penalty if you continue to default.
+Section 234C primarily addresses the interest to be assessed on taxpayers who miss payments on their advance tax instalments.

 What is an advance tax?

-It is advised to calculate and pay any required income taxes beforehand, i.e., throughout the fiscal year rather than at the end of the year.
+Calculating and paying any required income taxes beforehand, i.e., throughout the fiscal year rather than at the end of the year, is advised.
 After deducting TDS for the applicable fiscal year, the current laws only oblige taxpayers to pay advance tax when their total income tax due for the fiscal year exceeds Rs.
 10,000.

 Due dates for paying advance tax